medusajs/medusa/docs/content/advanced/backend/price-selection-strategy/override.md

+---
+description: 'Learn how to override the price selection strategy.
+The price selection strategy is used to determine the best price based on a specific context.
+This guide also includes how to test it out.'
+---

-# Override Price Selection Strategy
+# How to Override Price Selection Strategy

 In this document, you’ll learn how to override Medusa’s price selection strategy to create a custom pricing strategy.